Ultimate Team: Packs and cards

 A representation of the squad building user interface in FIFA 21 and eleven Icon player cards arranged in a team.
 This was the best overall team possible to use in the game, dubbed the "dream team", and a subject of pay-to-win controversy.

 Packs and cards in Ultimate Team have been compared to their tangible equivalents in trading cards, though player cards in Ultimate Team include a figure of the footballer that the gamer can control during in-game matches, and packs can also contain manager cards as well as other items and consumables.
 All teams in the game must have a manager, represented by a manager card.
 Items are options for aesthetic customization (e.g. kits for the team to wear, stadiums to play in, tifos, and many others) and consumables are single-use cards to boost or maintain player cards (including contracts, healing, manager leagues, and chemistry styles).

 Consumables can also be traded in the game.
-Player cards can only be used for a certain number of matches, which contracts extend; player figures may be injured in matches, which healing resolves; manager cards may have their league changed to improve chemistry with the rest of the team; and player cards can have generic stats boosted by a chemistry style that relates to a certain playing attitude.
+Player figures may be injured in matches, which healing resolves; manager cards may have their league changed to improve chemistry with the rest of the team; and player cards can have generic stats boosted by a chemistry style that relates to a certain playing attitude.
 Previously, position modifiers were available as consumables, allowing gamers to change the playing position of a player card to improve chemistry, but these were removed in EA Sports FC 24 with the chemistry changes.
 Chemistry styles (which affect individual player cards) are not directly related to team chemistry, but a chemistry style will have more of an influence if the player card is on maximum team chemistry.